cagrimes/comply-asis/example/narratives/control.md

 {{.Name}} employs several logical controls to protect confidential data and ensure normal operation of its core product.

-- Mandatory data encryption at rest and in motion
+- Mandatory data encryption at-rest and in-transit

 - Multi-factor authentication for access to cloud infrastructure

 - Activity and anomaly monitoring on production systems

 - Vulnerability management program

 # Policy Controls

 {{.Name}} employs several policy controls to protect confidential data and ensure normal operation of its core product.
 These policies include, but are not limited to:

-- Access Control Policy
+- ASIS Access Control  Policy

-- Encryption Policy
+- ASIS Encryption Policy

-- Office Security Policy
-- Password Policy
+- ASIS Password-Passphrase Policy

 - Policy Training Policy

-- Vendor Policy
+- UTRS Vendor Management Policy
-- Workstation Policy

 # Procedural Controls